schmudde/blog/content/posts/2022-02-25-info-warfare-without-limits.md

 ---
 title: Information Warfare Is Without Limits and So Are Its Consequences
-description: If we fail to see the last eight years as anything less than eight years of continuous war, we fail to take the theater of cyberspace seriously.
+description: If we fail to see the last eight years as anything less than eight years of continuous war, we fail to understand the politics of cyberspace.
 author: David Schmudde
 author-email: d@schmud.de
 author-url: http://schmud.de